sinopiaolive/package-manager/notes.md

 * [ ] Overriding dependencies (e.g. [Cargo's `[patch]` and `[replace]`](http://doc.crates.io/specifying-dependencies.html#overriding-dependencies))

+* [ ] Namespaces like npm's
+  `@babel/everything-here-is-reserved-for-the-babel-project`

+* [ ] Jo wants to try Nix (it's user-local and really cool);
+  also Guix is a Nix clone with a better-documented API language

 * [ ] That compatibility thing Jo is writing a blog post about